Sampppp/color-sorter/README.md

 - **Automated Clustering**: Uses K-Means and Agglomerative Clustering to group images with similar palettes or structures.
 - **Modular Architecture**: A decoupled framework separates the sorting logic (feature extraction and clustering) from the image ingestion layer.
 - **High Performance**: Utilizes multiprocessing for parallel image loading and analysis.
+- **Rigorous Evaluation**: Includes a built-in testing suite that uses a rank-based composite scoring system (Borda Count) to objectively determine the best sorting strategy for a given dataset.

 ## Prerequisites